 Radiation must be able to reach the detector in order for it to respond.
 Care must be taken to keep physical obstructions out of the line of view of the detector.
-In addition, UV or IR absorbing gases or vapors must not be allowed to accumulate between the detector and the protected hazard.
-See Table 3 for a list of these substances.

 Smoke

 Smoke will absorb radiation.
 If accumulations of dense smoke can be expected to precede the presence of a flame, then detectors that are used in enclosed areas should be mounted on the wall approximately 3 feet (1 meter) from the ceiling where the accumulation of smoke is reduced.